llimllib/node-esbuild-executable/README.md

 $ dist/sum 1 2 3 4
 10

+# the file's not small, but at least it works!
+$ ls -alh dist/sum
+-rwxr-xr-x@ 1 llimllib  staff    82M Jan 27 16:24 dist/sum*
 ```

 ## TODO

 - I would love to support windows!
 But I haven't used a windows computer in 20 years.
 Pull requests would be gladly accepted
+- I'd also love ideas about how to make the binary any smaller than its current weight of 82 megabytes